EQT

 404-2

 Employees routinely collaborate with their managers or supervisors to identify other appropriate training opportunities as they grow their careers.
-Employees have access to digital learning modules, which offer development opportunities covering a wide range of topics, such as supporting work-life balance, working on cross-functional teams, and developing habits for improving performance.
-In 2022, we launched a “Skill Bank” where employees are asked to identify the skills required to do their job and then can claim proficiency in the appropriate skills, allowing employees to track their development alongside their managers.
-Additionally, we launched four new learning paths with curated learning and development content to support employees in various employee groups including production employees, new employees, individual contributors, and managers.
+Employees have access to digital learning modules, which offer development opportunities that cover a wide range of topics, such as improving work-life balance, working on cross-functional teams, and habits for improving performance.
+During 2023, we continued to leverage our “Skill Bank.”
+Launched in 2022, our Skill Bank provides employees the opportunity to identify the skills required to do their job, claim proficiency in appropriate skills, and track their development alongside their managers.
+We utilize our Skill Bank to expand our career development ladders and provide transparency into the skills needed to advance into various roles within the company.

 As our employees near the end of their careers, we also provide training and additional resources to aid them in their transition from active employment.
 Our independent 401(k) plan administrator offers online courses, one-on-one meetings, and telephone advice about financial planning and retirement options.
 We also help retiring employees navigate the digital health insurance marketplace as they seek to transition their health insurance providers.